FNS-Division/inframapkit-documentation/docs/index.md

-# GIGA infrastructure mapping toolkit
+# Connectivity Planning Platform Developer Documentation

 ## Background

-The Giga Inframap Toolkit is a comprehensive suite of tools designed for the analysis and visualization of telecommunication infrastructure data.
-This toolkit offers a robust set of modules including data processing, mapping, visibility, fiber path and cost analyses - each engineered to address specific aspects of infrastructure analysis and planning.
-This documentation serves as a guide to the Giga Inframap Toolkit, providing detailed insights into its functionality and application.
+The Connectivity Planning Platform is a comprehensive suite of tools designed for the analysis and visualization of telecommunication infrastructure data.
+This platform offers a  set of models including data processing, mapping, visibility, fiber path and cost analyses - each engineered to address specific aspects of infrastructure analysis and planning.
+This documentation serves as a guide to developers of the Connectivity Planning Platform, providing insights into its functionality and application.

+## Table of Contents

+ABC